junliu724515/org-analyzer/messages/data-dictionary.generate.md

 # flags.output-time.summary

-Flag controls the format of the appended timestamp in the output folder name.
+Controls the format of the appended timestamp in the output folder name.
 If set to true, both date and time are appended; if false, only the date is appended.

 # flags.skip-charts.summary

-Flag determines whether ERD charts are generated.
-When true, an ERD chart and a text file for Lucidchart import will be not be generated.
+Determines whether ERD charts are generated.
+If set to true, ERD charts and Lucidchart import files are not generated.

 # flags.include-std-objects.summary

-Flag allows you to specify a comma-separated list of standard objects to be included in the crawl.
-By default, standard objects are not crawled, but this flag makes exceptions for the specified objects to further explore their relationships.
+Specifies a comma-separated list of standard objects to include in the crawl.
+By default, standard objects are not crawled, but this flag makes exceptions for the specified objects to explore their relationships.

 # flags.verbose.summary

-It displays object list and more details in output.
+Displays object lists and more details in the output.

-# flags.include-non-empty-objects.summary
+# flags.skip-empty-objects.summary

-When set to true, ensures that only objects with a record count greater than 0 are included.
-By default, it is false, allowing all objects to be included regardless of their record count.
+Ensures that only objects with a record count greater than 0 are included.
+Default value is false, allowing all objects to be included regardless of their record count.

 # flags.exclude-objects.summary

-The Flag to specify the objects to exclude.
+Specifies the objects to exclude.

-# flags.app-api-name.summary

-It specifies the app from which all objects will be extracted.

 # flags.username.summary

-It specifies a username to get all objects that a given user can read from profile and permission set assignments.
+Specifies a username to retrieve all objects that a given user can read from profile and permission set assignments.